 Veteran Affairs loans are a $0 down financing option for U.S. military veterans, active duty service members, and select spouses of military personnel.
-Although these loans are guaranteed by the Department of Veterans Affairs, they are issued by private institutions such as banks and other private lending firms.
+Although the Department of Veterans Affairs guarantees these loans, they issue by private institutions such as banks and other private lending firms.

-The U.S. government created the VA home loan program in 1944 to aid WW2 veterans returning from overseas to purchase a home without the need to provide a down payment or have excellent credit.
-The program has helped over 25 million military families, active-duty personnel, and U.S. veterans refinance or purchase a home.
+The U.S. government created the VA home loan program in 1944 to aid WW2 veterans returning from overseas to purchase a home without needing a down payment or having excellent credit.
+The program has helped over 25 million military families, active-duty personnel, and U.S. veterans refinance or purchase homes.

-In the wake of the current recession and covid-19 pandemic, veterans and their families are finding an increased level of difficulty to get approved to finance a home.
+In the wake of the current recession and covid-19 pandemic, veterans and their families are finding increased difficulty in getting approved for financing a home.
 As a result, the VA mortgage program has acted as a lifeline for military service members and veteran homebuyers looking to obtain financing.

-The process of applying for a VA Loan in Hawaii can be overwhelming for some, VA loan specialists like Eli are here to help.
-Elias is an expert at helping service members both past and present get the most out of their VA home loan benefit.
-To learn what an Oahu VA mortgage officer can do for you contact Eli today.
+Applying for a VA Loan in Hawaii can be overwhelming for some; VA loan specialists like Eli are here to help.
+Elias is an expert at helping service members, both past and present.
+Get the most out of their VA home loan benefits.
+To learn what an Oahu VA mortgage officer can do for you, contact Eli today.

 Hawaii VA Purchase Loan

-Eligible military veterans and active-duty personnel can take advantage of the VA Purchase Loan to buy a home on Oahu without the need for a down payment.
-In addition to traditional single-family homes, this loan can also be used to finance manufactured homes, multiunit properties such as duplexes, condos, and new construction.
+Eligible military veterans and active-duty personnel can utilize the VA Purchase Loan.
+They can buy a home on Oahu without needing a down payment.
+In addition to traditional single-family homes, this loan can also use to finance manufactured homes and multiunit properties such as duplexes, condos, and new construction.

-Depending on location and lender guidelines and policies may vary.
-For more information about local VA Loan policies and restrictions contact us today.
+Depending on location and lender, guidelines and policies may vary.
+Contact us today for more information about local VA Loan policies and restrictions.

 VA EEM Loan

-The EEM or Energy Efficiency Mortgage provides veterans an opportunity to cover some of the cost of energy efficiency improvements to their home.
-This can be done as part of a VA home mortgage refinance option or with a veteran home purchase loan.
+The EEM or Energy Efficiency Mortgage allows veterans to cover some of the cost of energy efficiency improvements to their homes.
+It can be done as part of a VA home mortgage refinance option or with a veteran home purchase loan.

-Eligible veterans are able to finance an additional $6,000 to pay for improvements that qualify.
-Examples of qualifying improvements include but are not limited to, solar cooling systems and energy-efficient thermal windows.
+Eligible veterans can finance an additional $6,000 to pay for qualified improvements.
+Examples of qualifying enhancements include but are not limited to, solar cooling systems and energy-efficient thermal windows.
 Contact Elias today for more information about the VA Energy Efficient Mortgage on Oahu.